iahammed/twogether-cli/README.md

 at "output/emp.txt"

-## How to install
+## How to Test

+1.  > Conposer install
+2.  > composer dump-autoload
+3.  > ./vendor/bin/phpunit --testdox

 ### Run the follwoing command from root folder

+1.  > Conposer install
-1.  > chmod +x cli
+2.  > chmod +x cli
-2.  > composer dump-autoload
+3.  > composer dump-autoload
-3.  > For Linux / Mac update php interpreter location Update the path at first line of cli file
+4.  > For Linux / Mac update php interpreter location Update the path at first line of cli file
     > to run in the terminal

     ./cli <emp.txt> (input file under "input" directory) (Output will be under "output" directory)